abi/screenshot-to-code/README.md

 ## Docker

+If you have Docker installed on your system, you can get started quickly with:

 ```bash
 echo "OPENAI_API_KEY=sk-your-key" > .env
 docker-compose up -d --build
 ```

-If you want to change the backend port to something other than 7000 (default) - for example, 7001.
-Then:

-1. `echo "BACKEND_PORT=7001"`
-2. `echo VITE_WS_BACKEND_URL=ws://127.0.0.1:7001 > frontend/.env.local`

-Port 7000 sometimes is used by Airplay if you are on a mac.
-This will solve the docker error "Ports are not available... address already in use"

 Application will be up and running at http://localhost:5173

+Note that you can't develop the application with this setup as the file changes won't trigger a rebuild.

 ## Feedback

 If you have feature requests, bug reports or other feedback, open an issue or ping me on [Twitter](https://twitter.com/_abi_).

 ## Examples

 Hacker News but it gets the colors wrong at first so we nudge it

 https://github.com/abi/screenshot-to-code/assets/23818/3fec0f77-44e8-4fb3-a769-ac7410315e5d

 ## Hosted Version